gatsbyjs/gatsby/docs/blog/2018-07-07-graphic-design-class/index.md

 ### What do you like about teaching with Gatsby?

-It wasn’t just Gatsby but the whole collaborative team of Gatsby, Git, Github, and Netlify that broke through to every student this term.
+It wasn’t just Gatsby but the whole collaborative team of Gatsby, Git, GitHub, and Netlify that broke through to every student this term.
 It was amazing to witness this as a teacher.
 I also tried to show them blogs and Markdown but that wasn’t super smooth and none of the students added that part to their final project.

 In my next class with Gatsby, I plan on introducing Contentful and GraphCMS to show them CAAS sites.